-The Bachelor of Science in Public Affairs (BSPA) includes majors as diverse as Environmental Management, Law and Public Policy, Management, Policy Analysis, Public Financial Management, and Public and Nonprofit Management.
+The Bachelor of Science in Public Affairs (BSPA) includes majors as diverse as Environmental Management, Law and Public Policy, Management, Policy Analysis, Public Financial Management, Human Resources, and Public and Nonprofit Management.
 These majors prepare you to work in the corporate world, for a government agency, or for a nonprofit or charity.
 A BSPA also prepares you for law school or an advanced degree that will widen your career options.
 Learn more!

 The Bachelor of Science in Arts Management (BSAM) looks at the behind-the-scenes elements that keep the arts running, such as management, marketing, development and more.
 The BSAM prepares you to lead a museum, concert hall, music company or art gallery.
 Learn more!

 The Bachelor of Science in Healthcare Management and Policy (BSHMP) focuses on the managerial and policy elements of healthcare.
 The BSHMP prepares you to run a hospital or health care agency or to work as a consultant or administrator to medical provider.
 Learn more!

 The Bachelor of Science in Environmental Science (BSES) is a rigorous science curriculum that prepares students with a multi-disciplinary approach.
 The BSES gives you the general scientific knowledge and specific expertise to work as a watchdog for a government agency or an industry concerned about the environment.
 Learn more!

 Looking to explore your options?
 Taking a SPEA gateway class is an excellent way to learn more about the topics we cover.
 Some of SPEA's most popular courses taken by first-year students are listed below.

 If you're planning to visit campus and would like to sit in on a class, let us know!: